DIY

 architecture

-directly into the Wish server.
-My admin SSH runs on a different port to prevent disparity and so the
+instance of the Bubble Tea UI.
+The Pi's admin SSH runs on a different port to prevent disparity and

 Source?
 The code is on my GitHub.